open-source-labs/Swell/docs/DEV-README.md

 ## How to download and test the application locally?

 1. Fork and/or clone the repository into your local machine
+2. Update dependencies
+  - <u>`isolated-vm` combined fix</u>: There is a problem with `vm2` (a sandbox); it has vulnerabilities and was discontinued.
+An alternative is `isolated-vm` which uses the chromium browser's v8 engine.
+The prior version of `isolated-vm` on Swell's package.json was only compatible with Node 16.
+In order to upgrade to the latest version we ran the commands as
+  - We are using Node 18 instead of the most recent version of Node because of C++ compatibility with the Xcode command line.
+  - `node-gyp` is a tool for compiling native add-on modules for Node.js.
+It is often used when installing certain npm packages that require native code compilation.

+      1. If you have them, delete node modules, package-lock.json and dist folders
+      2. `cd` into User directory;
+      3. `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.1/install.sh | bash` (installing nvm package so you can manage versions, and making it so you can run `nvm install` command inside of the terminal)
+      4. While still in user folder: `source ~/.bashrc  # or ~/.zshrc or ~/.bash_profile`
+      5. `vm install 18`
+      6. `nvm use 18`
+      7. `npm install -g node-gyp`

-2. In your terminal:
+3. In your terminal:
    - `npm install`, then
    - `npm run dev`
-3. Wait for the electron application to start up (it may take a bit)
+4. Wait for the electron application to start up (it may take a bit)

 There is E2E testing available via `npm run test`.
 Note that not all tests in the E2E test suite work currently.
 Please refer to `./test/testSuite.js` and `./test/subSuites` for more details.